Last Updated on 19th March 2026 by admin

 Max Depth: 1,642 meters (5,387 ft)

-The most recognizable of its residents is the baikal seal (nerpa) the one and the only species of seal to exist in freshwater.
+The most recognizable of its residents is the Baikal seal (nerpa) the one and the only species of seal to exist in freshwater.
 The origin of the arrival of this species to this land is not yet a scientific enigma but it is believed that the species was caught in the ice age at the lake.
-Lake Baikal has been visited by eco-tourists, scientists, and adventurers every year to see its crystalwater, explore its caves, cliffs and islands and hike the famous Baikal Trail.
+Lake Baikal has been visited by eco-tourists, scientists, and adventurers every year to see its crystal-clear water, explore its caves, cliffs and islands and hike the famous Baikal Trail.

 5. Tanganyika Lake